nishit546/html_assignment/README.md

-# This are the assignments 1-19 we have to do.
+# This are the assignments 1-19 we have to do